 This is called science, boys and girls.
 Basic knowledge of eclipses goes back thousands of years to the ancient Babylonians and since then we've learned quite a bit about how it all works.
 Using celestial mechanics, we can predict, with virtual 100% certainty, that there will be a total lunar eclipse on September 14, 2099 at 16:57:52 UTC visible in North America (mark your calendars).

-OK, now here's where I'm going to piss some people off (and where the title of the post comes from).
-Crazy Texas televangelist John Hagee from Cornerstone Church in San Antonio is preaching that this month's eclipse is the first of a series of four "blood moon" eclipses heralding the end of the world (the ever-popular apocalypse).
+OK, now here's where I'm going to piss some people off.
+Crazy Texas televangelist John Hagee from Cornerstone Church in San Antonio is preaching that this month's eclipse is the fourth of a series of four "blood moon" eclipses heralding the end of the world (the ever-popular apocalypse).

 So, what is a blood moon?
 According to CBN News (Pat Robertson's organization):

 "A blood moon is when the Earth comes between the sun and the moon," Hagee explained.
 "And the sun is shining through the atmosphere of the Earth and casts up on the moon a red shadow.
 And so the moon appears to be red."